Skip to Content

 This hand-clapping song is good for developing coordination as the children have to follow the clapping pattern and also keep the beat and rhythm of the song.

-Assign each child the role of an animal (panda, rabbit, bear, penguin or kangaroo) so you can act it out, or make up your own animals.
+Assign each child an animal role (e.g., panda, rabbit, bear, penguin, or kangaroo) to act out, or encourage them to invent their own animals.

 You can also use children’s names for this song.